-Fabric dryer sheets can also be used for removing the bugs.
-Water should be sprayed on these dryer sheets, to make them wet, and they should be placed on the areas which are splattered with bugs.
+Fabric dryer sheets can also be used for removing bugs.
+Water should be sprayed on these dryer sheets to make them wet, and they should be placed on the areas which are splattered with bugs.

-The sheets will make the bugs splats loose, making them is easy to remove.
+The sheets will make the bug’s splats lose, making them easy to remove.

-There are also other cleaning products like magic erasers which can help to remove the bugs splat from the car.
+There are also other cleaning products like magic erasers that can help to remove the bugs splat from the car.